act-rules/act-rules.github.io/_rules/target-size-size-enhanced-8iacb5.md

 [border box]: https://www.w3.org/TR/css-box-3/#border-box 'CSS definition of Border Box'
 [can be targeted by a pointer event]: #can-be-targeted-by-pointer-event 'Definition of Can be Targeted by a Pointer Event'
 [clickable area]: #clickable-area 'Definition of Clickable Area'
-[essential target size]: #essential-target-size ' Definition of Essential Target Size'
 [explicit label]: #programmatic-label:explicit 'Definition of Explicit Label'
 [focusable]: #focusable 'Definition of Focusable'
 [horizontal rectangle]: #horizontal-rectangle 'Definition of Horizontal Rectangle'
 [implicit label]: #programmatic-label:implicit 'Definition of Implicit Label'
-[instrument]: #instrument-to-achieve-an-objective 'Definition of Instrument to Achieve an Objective'
 [namespaced element]: #namespaced-element 'Definition of Namespaced Element'
-[rendered on a line]: #rendered-on-a-line 'Definition of Rendered on a Line'
 [sc255]: https://www.w3.org/TR/WCAG22/#target-size-enhanced 'Success Criterion 2.5.5 Target Size (enhanced)'
 [targeted by a pointer event]: #can-be-targeted-by-pointer-event 'Definition of Can be Targeted by a Pointer Event'
-[user agent controlled component]: #user-agent-controlled-component 'Definition of UI Controlled Component'